-The direction and type of information processing for the switch type combined element are determined by the Type setting. to configure:
+The direction and type of message processing for the combined element are determined by means of the Type setting.
+For project configuration:

-- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Ground fault recognition node - 3. select the desired type with the direction and type of alarm processing in the Type property - Direction: indicates if the raising edge of trip alarm or if the raising edge of a direction comes before - leading: The current direction status is used for the raising edge of the trip alarm - lagging: after a raising edge of the trip alarm, the first raising edge of a direction is waited on; if this does not occur within 2 seconds, the earth fault device is considered non-directional - Information processing: states which information can be processed - none: normal switch; information is not processed - Permanent message processing: Newly received messages are considered a new ground fault trip - Transient message processing: Messages that are received during a current Search (on page 46) are suppressed
+- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Ground fault recognition node - 3.
+Select the desired type with direction and type of message processing in the Type property - Direction: indicates if the raising edge of trip alarm or if the raising edge of a direction comes before - leading: The current direction status is used for the raising edge of the trip alarm - lagging: after a raising edge of the trip alarm, the first raising edge of a direction is waited on; if this does not occur within 2 seconds, the earth fault device is considered non-directional - Information processing: states which information can be processed - none: normal switch; information is not processed - Permanent message processing: Newly received messages are considered a new ground fault trip - wiper message processing: Messages that are received during a current Search (on page 47) are suppressed

-Note: The distinction between permanent message processing and transient message processing only relates to processing the message, not to the type.
-Transient bit message processing need not therefore relate to a transient bit.
+Note: The distinction between permanent message processing and wiper message processing is only how the message is processed, not its type.
+Wiper message processing thus does not need to relate to a wiper bit.

-To suppress intermittent ground faults, ground fault messages that are received in intervals shorter than 2 seconds are ignored.
+To suppress intermittent ground faults, ground fault messages that occur in intervals of less than 2s are ignored.